Toyota Crown: Eleventh generation (S170; 1999)

 The 170-series, launched in September 1999, features shorter front overhang therefore maximizing interior and trunk space.
 There are two different 170-series 4-door Saloon; the Royal and Athlete.
 The Majesta, while sharing the same S170 chassis, is a separate vehicle which is larger and longer than the Crown and has distinctive front and rear styling.
 The four-door Hardtop was discontinued and no left-hand drive versions were produced, restricting exports to right-hand drive markets like Singapore.
 The 170-series Estate launched in December 1999 was the first new Crown Wagon after the 130-series and continued in production until June 2007.
 The engine installed is either the 2.0, 2.5 or 3.0 in-line-six.
 The Athlete V has 2.5-liter 1JZ-GTE turbo and was offered in both sedan and wagon versions, however the Athlete V wagon was only available until 2003, despite Crown Estate production continuing until 2007.
 The Royal Saloon was also offered with a 3.0-liter 2JZ-FSE mild hybrid from August 2001 to 2003, using a belted alternator starter system.
-Later non-hybrid models were offered with the direct-injection version of the 2JZ engine.
+The direct-injection version of the 2JZ engine was also offered in non-hybrid models.

-For the updated Athlete versions starting from August 2001, the tail lamps were changed from incandescent to LED lights and the front grille changed to a mesh design.
+For the updated Athlete versions starting from August 2001, the tail lights got an updated design and the front grille changed to a mesh design.
 Furthermore, the grey cloth interior was changed to black cloth, with black leather becoming an available option.
 Optional 17-inch wheels were also offered starting from 2001.
 An innovation was the electronically controlled (Toyota Electronic Modulated Suspension) air suspension combining nonlinear H-infinity control of damping force and roll-orientation control.

 The 170-series Crown replaced the aging 130-series in the Indonesian market.

 A total of 10,545 Athlete V sedans were manufactured, with a further 5,012 Athlete V Estates manufactured.